goldentoaste/screenCap/nuitka_build_info.md

 MinGW64 is needed, use "--mingw64" flag

 ## Linux
+* `libxcb-cursor-dev` is needed for xcb (x11 mode), may or may not already be present.
+Or may not be needed for prod.
 * `sudo apt install libclang-dev` is needed for Qt6
 * `sudo apt install qt6-base-dev` for Qt6
 * `sudo apt install libqt6core6 `